jdubkim/Self-play-on-Multi-Snakes-Environment/README.md

 Multi-snakes OpenAI Gym environment was implemented based on [this code](https://github.com/nicomon24/Sneks).
 This link was only used as a reference since the code in the link was not fully implemented.
 Deep RL algorithms implementations were written in tensorflow.

+The slides are shared in this [link](https://docs.google.com/presentation/d/1lh0mDweE3k-gyRqgW-CUVC1bvujCZSVNyb7LDetOsW8/edit?usp=sharing).

 This project is a result of [DeepLearning Camp Jeju 2018](http://jeju.dlcamp.org/2018/).

 ## Getting Started